The Tea Detective

 supermarket.

-orite teas (Lipton Black Tea with Lemon, and
+Some of my favorite teas (Lipton Black Tea

-and subtleties of tea, you'll have to eventually
+flavor, and subtleties of tea, you’ll have to

 I know how confusing it can be in the beginning, with hundreds of names flying at you, and not